aiformedresearch/TOAD-TCGA-Reproducibility/README.md

 ## Purpose

 Deep learning models for cancer histopathology are increasingly used to classify the primary site of origin, yet many approaches are difficult to reproduce because trained models and/or training data are not fully accessible.
 Here, we provide a **TCGA-only** reproduction of TOAD and a systematic evaluation across data regimes (learning curves), including an encoder comparison between **ResNet-50** (pretrained with supervised learning on Imagenet) and **UNI** (a foundation model pretrained with self-supervised learning on histopathological images https://github.com/mahmoodlab/UNI).

+## Citation
+This repository is archived on Zenodo: https://doi.org/10.5281/zenodo.1234567

+If you use this code, please cite the Zenodo record.
+This repository accompanies the manuscript “Reproducible open-data training and evaluation of the TOAD framework for tumor origin classification” (submitted; under review at PLOS Digital Health).

 ---